I have diabetes. Should I get my hearing tested?

-If you have diabetes, you likely know that complications can include kidney and heart problems.
+If you have diabetes, you likely know that complications can include vision and heart problems.
 But did you know it can also affect your hearing and sense of balance?

-According to the CDC, high blood glucose levels from untreated diabetes can weaken the ear's blood vessels as well as the nerve cells in the inner ear, known as the "hair cells."
+According to the CDC's Healthy Ears page, high blood glucose levels from untreated diabetes can weaken the ear's blood vessels as well as the nerve cells in the inner ear, known as the "hair cells."
 More on how we hear.

 Like other parts of the body, these hair cells rely on good circulation.
 Once they are damaged or die, hearing is permanently affected.

-"Diabetes damages small blood vessels in your inner ear and your vestibular system, which is the part of your inner ear that helps with balance," the CDC page states.
+"Diabetes damages small blood vessels in your inner ear and your vestibular system, which is the part of your inner ear that helps with balance," the CDC says.

 Though not as studied as the link between diabetes and hearing loss, tinnitus (ringing in the ears) does seem to be more common among people with diabetes.
 In some cases, this may be from unrecognized hearing loss, because hearing loss frequently causes tinnitus, but people with diabetes are also more likely to have tinnitus even when they don't have hearing loss.